Even college costs have ingredients

 Miscellaneous costs are a catch all to acknowledge that there are some “other” costs that will occur along the way.
 Henri may need to buy a uniform of their work-study job.
 Jana may want to buy tickets for the volleyball game.
 Benedict may want to go to the student art exhibit.
 Often, these costs have been left similar year to year like $500 or $1,000.

-Based on special circumstances, some colleges may add items like childcare costs, unusual medical expenses, and disability services.
+Based on special circumstances, some colleges may add college cost items like childcare costs, unusual medical expenses, and disability services.